 Ummara received her B.A. in Economics from Harvard University.
 She also completed a Master Black Belt in Six Sigma.

-Kathy is the Director of Information Technology for Polly’s Inc, which operates Polly’s Pies Restaurants and KFCs of Polly’s.
-Her ultimate purpose is to help create efficiency through technology, and implementing new technology to assist with sales increase and company growth.
+Kathy is the Director of Information Technology for Eureka!
+Restaurant Group, with 26 locations throughout the U.S. Her ultimate purpose is to help create efficiency through technology, and implementing new technology to assist with sales increase and company growth.

-Her experience in the restaurant industry is approaching 30 years: in both quick-service, as well as in full-service restaurants.
-12 years in restaurant operations, and 17 years in Restaurant IT.
+Her experience in the restaurant industry has reached over 30 years in both quick-service, as well as in full-service restaurants: 14 years in restaurant operations, and the latter years in Restaurant IT.
 The combination of her operational and technical knowledge definitely helps her accomplish IT projects for restaurants; thinking with both the operators and technologist in mind.

-With the growing needs of the economy and the needs of our restaurant’s guests, Kathy often enjoys learning about and looks forward to implementing new technologies that will benefit us in the restaurant industry.
+With the growing needs of the economy and the needs of our restaurant’s guests, Kathy often enjoys learning and sharing information about Restaurant Technology, and looks forward to implementing new technologies that will benefit us in the restaurant industry.